 Vision also played guitar and vocals on several Ziggy Marley and the Melody

 Makers' albums and toured with the group as well.
-With the recent Heartbeat
+With Heartbeat

 Records' releases of several compilations of early Wailers' material, Vision